 For the Application the following can be configured:

-If OAuth is configured the developer may choose to disclose the Editor by embedding it in a third party application.
+For Vector layers the developer may choose to disclose the Editor by embedding it in a third party application.
 Otherwise the Editor is accessible via the Maps API dashboard.

 - API Access Key

 - An API Acccess Key allows a server to use the server API methods provided by the Maps API.
 The API Access Key is acting as a username for your server, whereas the Access Key Secret is used as a password and should never be known publicly.